-Although the dark web is sometimes portrayed as a domain frequented by criminal elements, it is also created and used by people who require privacy for entirely legal reasons, such as the exchange of propriatary business information.
+The dark web, also referred to as the darknet, is an encrypted portion of the internet that is not indexed by search engines and requires specific configuration or authorization to access.
+Although the dark web is sometimes portrayed as a domain frequented by criminal elements, it is also created and used by people who require privacy for entirely legal reasons, such as the exchange of proprietary business information.
 In such a case, information may be exchanged through an encrypted peer-to-peer (P2P) network connection or by using an overlay network, such as Tor.

 The anonymity that Tor and other overlay networks provide has led to the dark web's reputation for illegal activity.
-In July, 2017, law enforcement agencies in six countries, plus Europol, coordinated the shut down of two of the largest dark web black markets and gathered communications on vendors and users, which experts said could lead to more prosecutions.
+In July, 2017, law enforcement agencies in six countries, plus Europol, coordinated the shutdown of two of the largest dark web black markets and gathered communications on vendors and users, which experts said could lead to more prosecutions.

 The dark web can only be accessed with a specialized, anonymous browser, such as the Tor browser.
 The Tor browser keeps a user’s identity hidden by routing web page requests through a series of proxy servers that renders an IP address untraceable.
 While this process works well for anonymity, the Tor browser experience is typically unreliable and slow.

 Websites on the dark web have an unconventional naming structure, therefore, users should know the URL they want to access beforehand as there are very few dark web search engines.
 Instead of ending in .com or other common suffixes, dark web URLs typically end in .onion, a special-use domain suffix.
 Dark web sites also have URLs that are a mix of letters and numbers, making them hard to find or remember.
 For example, the now-defunct darknet black market, Silk Road, went by the URLs silkroad6ownowfk.onion and silkroad7rn2puhj.onion.